2026 Are There Any One-Year Online Nursing Education Degree Programs Worth Considering?

 What Are the Eligibility Requirements for One-year Online Nursing Education Programs?

-• Background Checks and Interviews: These are commonly required, especially for clinical practice placements, and may be part of the selection process to ensure suitability for patient care environments.
+• Background checks and interviews: These are commonly required, especially for clinical practice placements, and may be part of the selection process to ensure suitability for patient care environments.

-• Placement Exams: Occasionally, programs ask students to complete placement tests to evaluate preparedness for the accelerated curriculum.
+• Placement exams: Occasionally, programs ask students to complete placement tests to evaluate preparedness for the accelerated curriculum.

 What Should I Look for in One-year Online Nursing Education Degree Programs?